Ultimate Traveller’s Guide: Solo Adventure to Buxa Tiger Reserve National Park

 Hidden deep within the lush forests of Karnataka, India, lies the mystical Yana Caves.
 This natural wonder has captivated the imaginations of travellers and adventure seekers for centuries, and it’s not hard to see why.
 With its towering limestone rock formations, lush greenery, and an air of mystique, the Yana Caves offer an unforgettable solo travel experience like no other.

-Inside the cave, there is a small temple dedicated to Lord Shiva.
+Inside the Yana cave, a temple dedicated Lord Shiva.

 To reach the caves, you’ll need to trek through a dense forest trail for about 3 kilometres.
 This journey through the forest is a serene and peaceful experience, making it ideal for solo travellers seeking solitude and a deeper connection with nature.
 Inside the cave, there is a small temple dedicated to Lord Shiva.